djjudas21/puppet-mod_auth_cas/README.md

 ## Limitations

-This module was written for use with CentOS 6 and Apache 2.2.
+This module was written for use with CentOS 6 and Apache 2.2 and has since been extended to work with CentOS 7 and Apache 2.4.
+It should work with Debian too, but this hasn't been tested.
+Please let me know how you get on.

 ## Development